odinwerks/logto-debug-rewrite/README.md

 ## Todo

 I need to add a workable, multi-state, multi-function user button.
-Once this is fully polished, repackage the logto-kit folder as a components library, enabling Logto usage in a way similar to Clerk (a great and wasy to use SaaS but I am too broke).
+Once this is fully polished, repackage the logto-kit folder as a components library, enabling Logto usage in a way similar to Clerk (a great and easyto use SaaS but I am too broke).

 ## License

-None do whatever

-> **Disclaimer**: If you cause the decadence of Earth running this horrid code, I am not liable.
+If you cause the decadence of Earth running this horrid code, I am not liable.
 Also take care <3